naxo100/PISKa/Home.md

 `agentA(s~T, c!1), agentB(s~U, d!1)`

-what means that agentA and agentB are binding each other by the c and d site respectively.
+that means that agentA and agentB are binding each other by the c and d site respectively.
 The sign ! and it consecutive number makes the binding.

 ###Rules
 The rules are what governs the agents interactions.
 A rules syntaxs is given by